 - With the lever released, lift the garage door.
 If the door still won’t open, double-check that you pulled the emergency cord hard enough.
 Fully open the door until you can no longer move it back away from the entrance.

 - If the garage door does not lift easily from the ground, you’ll want to have a professional examine it to see if there’s any damage that could represent safety risks.
 A smooth opening will indicate the springs are balanced correctly, and you can be confident you aren’t harming your garage door by manually opening it.

-- Once the door is completely open, you can drive your vehicle in or out of the garage, whichever suits your needs.
-You can then close the door in the same way you opened it.
+- Once the door is completely open, you will want to secure it by using something like a two-by-four to prop the door up, or have someone hold the door open so you can drive your vehicle in or out of the garage, whichever suits your needs.
+You can then carefully close the door in the same way you opened it.

-- If you want to secure your garage, you’ll need to re-engage the lever after you leave.
-To do this, you’ll need to use a long stick, like the end of a broom, to push the level upward.
+- After regaining access to your garage, you will want to reconnect your garage door to the automatic door opener.
+To do this, you’ll need to use a long stick, like the end of a broom, to push the lever upward.
 You can also climb a ladder and press it up.
 Along with these methods, you can also ensure the mechanism re-engages by pulling the cord towards the door motor.
 You’ll need to pull the release cord until you hear the mechanism click in place.